devjclosterman2023/Scbs_prototype/plugins/optinmonster/readme.txt

 == Changelog ==

 **Most Recent Changes:**

+= Popup Builder 2.13.5 =
+* Improvements to onboarding flow.
+* Improvements MemberPress integration.
+* Changes to prepare for the upcoming retirement of legacy campaigns.

 = Popup Builder 2.13.4 =
 * Fixed a bug where elementor support could cause JavaScript errors.